(A card game for five players)

 - Players currently second and fifth partner each other, sitting in positions #3 and #5

-Players will probably have to change seats for this final deal.
-Ties (it only matters if the players are currently in 3rd and 4th positions) are broken in favour of the player who had the highest score in the most recent deal.
+(Ties are broken in favour of the player who had the higher score in the most recent deal.)

-The Winner is the player with the highest score at the end of 10 (or 11 with the variant) deals.
+The winner is the player with the highest score after 10 deals (or 11 deals if the variant is played).

-MINOR VARIANT In order to preserve the neatness of each player playing with all others as partners, the game should definitely comprise 11 deals instead of 10.
-Ten deals are played as normal - with the partners changing to the established pattern.
-Deal 11 then becomes "The Final Deal" for which players might have to change seats.
-NOTE There is no need to play the 11th deal if players happen to find themselves sitting in the correct 'Final Deal' positions for deal #10.
+MINOR VARIANT: In order to preserve the neatness of each player playing with all others as partners, the game could possibly comprise 11 deals instead of 10.
+Ten deals are played as normal with the partners changing to the established pattern; but at the end the player in second place after deal 10 is entitled to request the special 11th deal described above and for which players will probably have to change seats if he/she partnered the current leader in deal 10.

 The Origin of CHINKWAY